 If you have absolutely no other choice, you can also use the camera on your tablet to get that must-have shot.
 Just be aware you’ll look rather silly doing so.

 I carry a Samsung Galaxy S2.
-It has rapidly become an indispensable piece of travel technology, with all of my music, photos, apps, and entertainment stored on the microSD card, and was both cheaper and easier to customise than the iPhone I used to use.
+It has rapidly become an indispensable piece of travel technology, with all of my music, photos, apps, and entertainment stored on the microSD card, and it was both cheaper and easier to customize than the iPhone I used to use.

 I use dozens of travel apps, but three of the best are: